 "It was a nice slap to the face to get me critically evaluating how I teach and what I might be missing, all the while expose me to a number of new tools and techniques that can help with issues I did not have even known I might have."
 Jeremy Vanderover, Visiting Assistant Professor of Mechanical Engineering

-Link to FDI PDF Flyer (with working links)
+FDI PDF Flyer (with working links)